saakshiwagh/TDS_project2/README.md

-# Read this file everything will happen on its own.
+# PROJECT 2 FOR TOOLS IN DATA SCIENCE

-`Note: try to use linux distro or install WSL(subsystem for linux) on windows.`
+`Note: Try to use a Linux distro or install WSL(Windows subsystem for Linux) on Windows, and mount the location on your WSL shell.`

 ## 🚀 Features
 - Automatically installs dependencies from `requirements.txt`